Bank of Japan expands stimulus again as pandemic pain deepens

-"Japan's economy is likely to remain in a severe situation for the time being due to the impact from the spread of COVID-19 at home and abroad," the central bank said in a statement.
+"The achievement of the BOJ's 2% inflation target ... will take time.
+The outlook for prices is highly uncertain," he added.
 To ease corporate funding strains, the BOJ said, it will boost by three-fold the maximum amount of corporate bonds and commercial debt it buys to 20 trillion yen ($186 billion).

 The central bank also clarified its commitment to buy unlimited amounts of government bonds by scrapping loose guidance to buy them at an annual pace of 80 trillion yen.
 "The BOJ will purchase necessary amounts of government bonds without setting an upper limit" to keep long-term interest rates around its 0% target, the statement said.